tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

  </p>
 </details>

-___

 ---

-## II.
-Lecture Activities
+## Lecture Activities

-We will not use `R Studio` today.
-I want you to use the terminal to run R for now.
+We will not use [`R Studio`](https://posit.co/download/rstudio-desktop/) today.
+I want you to use the terminal to run `R` for now.
 I will introduce `R Studio` in a future lecture.

 ___